-As fall settles in on us, we as pediatricians begin to prepare for the coming of influenza season.
 Worldwide influenza circulates from October to May with peaks in the United States between December and February.
 It is difficult to predict what to expect from each flu season, or when we may expect to see the virus circulate in Richmond.
-What is certain is that protection against influenza is essential for all infants, young children, adolescents and caregivers of children.
-Below, we’ll review the symptoms of influenza, common myths about the flu and strategies for prevention.
+What is certain is that protection against influenza is essential for all infants, young children, adolescents, and caregivers of children.
+Below, we’ll review the symptoms of influenza, common myths about the flu, strategies for prevention, and treatment of influenza.

 It is common to hear someone with a runny nose and cough to say they have ‘the flu’.
 In addition, persons with vomiting and diarrhea are sometimes referred to as having ‘the stomach flu’.
-The influenza virus is a respiratory virus that may include these symptoms, but also typically includes:
+The influenza virus is a respiratory virus that typically includes:

 Dry, hacking cough and stuffy or runny nose.

-Some children will complain of nausea, vomiting and diarrhea.
-Others may complain of ear pain.
+Although less likely, some children will complain of nausea, vomiting and diarrhea.

 The influenza virus is spread by droplets that are tossed into the air by an infected person when he or she coughs or sneezes.
 The virus can become airborne and infect persons within about a 6 foot radius.
 The flu virus infects another when it lands in the mouth or nose or is inhaled into the lungs.
 The virus also lives on surfaces and may be transmitted by touching an infected surface and then touching the face.

 One common myth is that the flu shot somehow causes the flu.
 This is not at all the case.
 The flu virus infects a person by making copies of itself in the body, called ‘viral replication’.
 The injectable vaccine is an entirely killed virus, thus it cannot make copies of itself or make you ill.
-The nasal spray vaccine, which has not been offered since the 2015-2016 flu season, is a weakened “attenuated” form of the virus that is rendered incapable of making copies of itself.
+The nasal spray vaccine (Flumist™) is a weakened “attenuated” form of the virus that is rendered incapable of making copies of itself.
 Think of a copy machine with no paper and no toner—not very good at producing copies!

 Some parents feel that their families “don’t get the flu”, so they don’t vaccinate.
 It is estimated that 5-20% of adults and 10-40% of children get the flu every year.
 It is also possible that the infection is very mild, so it is not recognized as influenza.
 Some argue that they are ‘healthy’ and thus do not need to be vaccinated.
 Again, nearly half the children who develop complications from influenza were previously healthy.

 Finally, parents may feel that the flu shot ‘just doesn’t work’.
 Like any immunization, protection from the influenza virus is imperfect.
 Strains of the virus circulating in the community and across the globe change from year to year, and even within a season.
 The CDC picks the strains to be included in the seasonal vaccine based on the virus patterns from previous years and predictions for the upcoming season.
-Sometimes the vaccine is an imperfect match for the virus circulating in a community.
-The most recent reports for this 2017-2018’s vaccine site a 30% effectiveness rate overall, but 59% effectiveness for children under 9.
+Sometimes the vaccine is an imperfect match for the virus strains circulating in a community.
 While it is possible to contract the flu after receiving the immunization, the illness is typically less severe and shorter in an immunized person.
 This is because there is some cross protection between the vaccine and the circulating strains, even if they are not a ‘perfect match’.
 Additionally, it takes approximately 2 weeks for the vaccine to be effective, so it is possible to contract the flu virus before the vaccine is working.